HomeMy WebLinkAboutCouncil Minutes - October 15, 2025+�VRG, �O

 Mr. Taylor said the current airport's growth has been hindered by the lack of long-term planning.
 Had

-there been a clear plan earlier, the airport might have already added 10 to 15 more hangars, as there
+there been a clear plan earlier, the airport might have already added io to 15 more hangars, as there

 were interested parties who wanted to invest and operate there.
 He believes that relocating and